mugil24/GUI-components/README.md

 Latest Version Android Studio

 ## ALGORITHM:

-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Step 1: Open Android Studio and then click on File -> New -> New project.

-Step 2: Then type the Application name as GUI_Components and click Next.
+Step 2: Then type the Application name as HelloWorld and click Next.
 Step 3: Then select the Minimum SDK as shown below and click Next.
 Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.

-Step 5: Design layout in activity_main.xml.
+Step 5: Design layout in activity_main.xml
 Step 6: Display message give in MainActivity file.
 Step 7: Save and run the application.

 ## PROGRAM:
 ```
 /*
 Program to print the text “GUIcomponent”.
-Developed by: Vaanmugil vs
+Developed by : ATLURU SAI VARDHAN REDDY
-Registeration Number : 212221040174
+Registeration Number : 212221040022
 */
 ```

-## ACTIVITY_MAIN.XML:
+MAIN ACTIVITY-XML
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"